 Your Guide to Wagner's The Flying DutchmanBy COC StaffPosted in 1920

 In 1839, a penniless young conductor and failing composer named Richard Wagner was on the run.
+While working as the music director of an opera house in Riga for the past two years, he was also composing works that would mostly remain unperformed or unfinished.
 With no income to pay off his growing debts, he fled from his creditors across the North Sea to London.
 While he didn’t remain in England long, it was this stormy sea voyage that sparked an idea for an opera that would mark a turning point in the composer’s career.

 - 20/21 SUBSCRIPTIONS